Winter outdoor play for early years and primary – 11 ideas

 11. Natural decorations

-Collecting pinecones, acorns, leaves, twigs, berries, and other wintry bits are perfect for crafting decorations.
+Collecting pinecones, acorns, leaves, twigs, berries, and other wintry bits is a really fun winter activity, and the pieces you collect are perfect for crafting decorations.
 Be it for Christmas or an autumn display, kids will love to see the transformation made using paints, sprays, and other decorative methods on the objects they find.